 Main Line and others)

-The station has had a number of redevelopments over the year, the latest being finished in 2014 which added 5 new platforms, new footbridges and access routes and some track layout modifications including flyovers to try and alleviate the bottleneck the station had become in the 2000s.
+The station has had a number of redevelopments over the year, the latest being finished in 2014 which added five new platforms, new footbridges and access routes and some track layout modifications including flyovers to try and alleviate the bottleneck the station had become by the 2000s.

-Over 16 million people use Reading per annum on services operated by Great Western Railway, Cross Country and South West Trains.
-Reading will also become the Western terminus of the Crossrail Elizabeth Line.
+Over sixteen million people use Reading per annum on services operated by Great Western Railway, Cross Country and South Western Railway.
+Reading will also become the Western terminus of the Crossrail Elizabeth Line from 2019.